uib-ub/blackbox/README.md

 * type : Same as index, See Elasticsearch type.
 * q : A query string.
 * size : The size of the returned results.
 Default is 10
-* date_from/date_to : Search for created date in the form of yyyy-MM-dd
+* date_from / date_to : Search for created date in the form of yyyy-MM-dd
 * filter : A terms filter if you want to limit the search results. e.g
 ```
 filter=type.exact#Brev